oof2win2/FactorioAntigrief/apps/masterbot/README.md

-# fagc-master-backend
+# fagc-master-bot
-The master backend for FAGC
+The master bot for FAGC